-- First, decide on the total amount you want to set aside in your account, up to the IRS-determined limit.
-The minimum is $20 per month and the maximum $2,700 per year (effective 7/1/2019).
+- First, decide on the total amount you want to set aside in your account.
 Use this worksheet to help determine your election amount.
 You may want to review receipts from last year for your out-of-pocket health care expenses.
 To see your health care spending history, click on Your Account.
 Then select Your Claims and then HCRA History.
 Using this information, your receipts and this worksheet, you can estimate the amount you want to elect for your HCRA.
 Only budget for those expenses eligible for reimbursement through the HCRA.
 Remember, eligible expenses include those for you, your spouse and your dependents.

-- Beginning with the 2019/2020 Plan Year, the current grace period (extension) to incur claims will be replaced with a carry-over provision.
-Claims must be incurred on or before 6/30/20.
-At the end of the 2019/2020 Plan Year, you will be allowed to carry over up to $500 of unused funds to the following Plan Year to be used for eligible medical expenses in that year.
-Unused funds in excess of $500 will be forfeited.
+- For the 2022/2023 Plan Year, claims must be incurred on or before 6/30/2023.
+At the end of the 2022/2023 Plan Year, you will only be allowed to carry over up to $570 of unused funds to the following Plan Year to be used for eligible medical expenses in that year.
+Unused funds in excess of $570 will be forfeited.
 All forfeited money belongs to the Health Trust and is used to offset the administrative expenses of the Plan.

 - Your pre-tax ‘deposits’ will automatically be deducted from each paycheck and placed into your HCRA account.